 Lemon helps in enhancing the metabolism by providing the citric acid in abundant quantity.

 Lemons are a rich source of citric acid and the citrates are an important intermediate in the citric acid cycle (Krebs cycle or TCA cycle).
-This cycle is a series of chemical reactions central to nearly all metabolic reactions and is the source of
+This cycle is a series of chemical reactions central to nearly all metabolic reactions and is the source of two-thirds of the food-derived energy in higher organisms.
+In addition, the cycle provides precursors of certain amino acids as well as the reducing agent NADH that is used in numerous other biochemical reactions.

 4. Aids In Digestion